center-for-threat-informed-defense/tram/docker/README.md

 ### Environment Variables

+`DATA_DIRECTORY`

+Any ML data and DB data is stored at the path indicated at this environment variable

+`ALLOWED_HOSTS`

+A list of hosts allowed to connect to the Django server (in Django settings.py)

 `SECRET_KEY`

 Is a cryptographic secrecy used by Django.
 This secret can be generated using the following command: